thomasvincent/wordpress-gmail-cli/SECURITY.md

 ## Reporting a Vulnerability

 We take the security of WordPress Gmail CLI seriously.
-If you believe you've found a security vulnerability, please follow these steps:
+If you believe you've found a security issue, please follow these steps:

 1. **Do not disclose the vulnerability publicly**
-2. **Email the details to security@example.com** (replace with your actual security contact)
+2. **Email the details to [security@example.com](mailto:security@example.com)**
+   (replace with your actual security contact)
 3. Include the following information:
    - Description of the vulnerability
    - Steps to reproduce